I am a research visitor in the Geometry and Topology Group within the School of Mathematics at The University of Manchester.

 My main area of research is algebraic topology, and my PhD thesis is concerned with the integral cohomology ring of the symmetric square of quaternionic projective space.
 I am also becoming interested in applied algebraic topology.

-The main results of my PhD thesis form part of the preprint On the symmetric squares of complex and quaternionic projective space that has appeared on arXiv.
+The main results of my PhD thesis form part of the preprint that has appeared on arXiv.

 I have extended my results to the general case of even spaces; these have torsion free integral cohomology, concentrated in even dimensions.

 Our ongoing project includes the cases of the octonionic projective plane, the octonionic flag manifold, and certain weighted projective spaces.